-We are a member-owned bank and are passionate about ensuring our workplaces reflect the members and communities we serve and that our staff have a strong connection to the community.
-By providing programs for staff to give back, such as our Volunteer Program; our Good for Good grants; Workplace Giving Program and Sponsorships, together with a strategic and public commitment to diversity, we will ensure that we recruit and retain staff who are aligned to our story of providing ethical and responsible banking and insurance services to Queenslanders.
+We are a Member owned bank and are passionate about ensuring our workplaces reflect the members and communities we serve and that our staff have a strong connection to the community.
+By providing programs for staff to give back, such as our Volunteer Program; our Good for Good grants; Workplace Giving Program and Sponsorships, together with a strategic and public commitment to diversity, will ensure that we recruit and retain staff who are aligned to our story of providing ethical and responsible banking and insurance services to Queenslanders.

 Queensland Country has been actively committed to improving gender equity and applying the principles of the Workplace Gender Equality Agency (or previously the Equal Opportunity for Women Agency) since 2008.
 We are genuinely focused on ensuring we are engaged in creating an equitable workplace with transparent strategies and practices that focus on leadership, promotion, education, training, conducting regular pay equity audits as well as providing caring benefits for both women and men.